 Full cream milk: gotta be the full cream stuff, so around 3.5% fat.
 Anything less is going to make your ice cream icy.

 Thickened cream: I use thicken cream.
 The key thing is it needs to have a fat content of around 35%.
+You could also use heavy cream or heavy whipping cream.

 How to make masala chai ice cream